mariadb-corporation/MaxScale/Documentation/Tutorials/MaxScale-Information-Schema.md

 ## Show clients

-The show clients command reports a row for every client application connected to MariaDB MaxScale.
-Like clauses are not available of the show clients command.
+The show clients command reports a row for every client application connected to MariaDB MaxScale. `Like` clauses cannot be used in the show clients command.

 ```